plaaosert/steam_gb_per_hour/README.md

 The premier service to find out how many gigabytes those hours are really worth.

 ## Prerequisites
 - You need a Steam Web API key.
 If you don't have one, get one here: https://steamcommunity.com/dev/apikey.
-You don't need a valid domain.
+You don't need it to be a domain you own.
 Just put anything in there, it really doesn't matter.
   - I'm not responsible for the results if it does, at some point, matter.
 If you're worried, I'd recommend revoking the key right after using it.
   - Copy this into a file called `config/api_key`.